pyroscope/rtorrent-ps/docs/DebianInstallFromSource.md

 bash ~/lib/pyroscope/pyrocore/src/scripts/migrate_rtorrent_rc.sh $RT_HOME/rtorrent.rc
 ```

-:bulb: | Change the value of `pyro.extended` to 1 so the extended `rTorrent-PS` features are actually activated, in case you plan to use `pyrocore`!
+:bulb: | Change the value of `pyro.extended` to 1 so the extended `rTorrent-PS` features are actually activated!
 ---: | :---